UK-Export-Finance/exip/src/api/data-migration/version-1-to-version-2/README.md

 - A MySQL database with the version 1 (MVP) data structure.
 - An operational API (parent directory - see the API's README).
 - The `DATABASE_URL` environment variable should be configured to point to your local MySQL database, for example: `mysql://root:@localhost:1234/db-name`.
-- The local `NODE_ENV` environment variable set to `migration`.
+- The local `DATABASE_USER` environment variable
-- The local `DATABASE_USER` environment variable set to the database's user.
+- The local `DATABASE_PASSWORD` environment variable
-- The local `DATABASE_PASSWORD` environment variable set to the database's password.
+- The local `CUID_FINGERPRINT` environment variable
 - `mysql2` NPM package installed as an API dependency.
 - `ts-node` NPM package installed locally.